 It’s almost time to start your next academic year and we want to make sure everything goes smoothly.
-Our Welcome & Induction website provides key information on how to get organised for the year ahead.
+This page provides key information on how to get organised for the year ahead.

 Fees, finance & housing